biscuitWizard/TorchEconomy/README.md

 ### Admin Commands
 * !admin accounts give <playerNameOrId> <amount>: Admin command to give a player money.
 Sends it to their primary account.
 Amount may be negative.

+### Setup MySQL
+If you'd like to use MYSQL as the ADo.net data provider, it will require some setup.

+* Make sure to install your MySQL server first.
+* Make note of your username/password you set root as.
+* Using a command line mysql client or a GUI mysql client, create an empty database.
+By default the name we use is 'space_engineers'.
+* Configure the plugin's ConnectionString in Torch's WPF GUI, using the username/password you configured earlier.
+If you used a different database/schema name or port, put that here too.
+* Restart Torch for good measure!
+* Start the server and it should populate all the tables for you.
+Everything should be good now!

 ### Using the API
 Send requests to DS using the normal APIGateway (the Protobuf classes are under TorchEconomy/Messages).
 Messages from other mods should include the TransactionKey if ForceTransactionCheck is enabled in Torch Economy.
 Responses from Torch will be returned specifically to the client that requested them.